gilch/hissp/docs/macro_tutorial.rst

 You can get a lot further in Python, but like the old GOTO spaghetti code, large enough projects start to collapse under their own weight.
 Python seemed so easy before,
-but certain repeated patterns can't be abstracted away.
+but some patterns can't be abstracted away.
 You're stuck with a certain amount of boilerplate and ceremony.
+Just to take off some of the load, you lean on tooling you barely understand and can't easily customize or modify *enough*, straitjacketing yourself into less-capable subsets of the language that keep your IDE happy, but bloat the codebase.

+There is a better way.

 Programmers comfortable with C, but unfamiliar with Python,